cheapjack/DigitalMigrations/README.md

 ![Skill Covered](https://img.shields.io/badge/skill-html-green.svg?longCache=true&style=plastic)
 ![Skill Covered](https://img.shields.io/badge/skill-JavaScript-blue.svg?longCache=true&style=plastic)

 Thinking of data as a practice means you can make present and manipulate text and images in interactive ways.
-Basic `HTML` and `JavaScript` and basic coding
+Basic `HTML` and `JavaScript` and basic coding.

 ### Databending Images into Sound and back